ronaldbosma/track-availability-in-app-insights/README.md

 - [npm CLI](https://nodejs.org/)
   _(This template uses a workaround to deploy the Logic App workflow, which requires the npm CLI.)_
 - [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell)
-  _(This template uses a workaround to build the custom .NET code project for the Logic App using a PowerShell prepackage hook.)_
+  _(This template has several hooks: one to build the custom .NET code project for the Logic App using a prepackage hook, and a predown hook to permanently delete the log analytics workspace to prevent issues with future deployments.)_
 - You need Owner or Contributor permissions on an Azure Subscription to deploy this template.

 ### Deployment